tris/youtube_exporter/README.md

-# YouTube Entropy Exporter
+# youtube_exporter

-A high-performance Prometheus exporter that monitors YouTube videos and live streams for entropy metrics and metadata to detect when streams go "dark" or get stuck.
-Features maximum resolution analysis, intelligent data reuse, and measured bitrate calculation.
+A Prometheus exporter that monitors YouTube videos and live streams for entropy metrics and metadata to detect when streams go "dark" or get stuck.
+Also includes stream bitrate estimation and object detection.

 ## Features